---

 * Will there be heavy searching or indexing in non-production environments?

-If you are concerned you may exceed your limits, your next step is to [create a Support ticket](/service-offerings/support#contact-acquia-support), or contact your account manager to get help determining the best fit for your website.
+If you are concerned that you may exceed your limits, your next step is to [create a Support ticket](/service-offerings/support#contact-acquia-support) or contact your account manager to get help to determine the best fit for your website.

 If you have exceeded the limits